• Skip to primary navigation

 It’s important to select tint darkness levels for your car windows based on your state of residence which follows the VLT (Visible Light Transmission) rules that apply in the state of your vehicle’s registration.

-find the right window tint percentage for your car (1)
+Find the right window tint percentage for your car (1)

 Choosing legal window tint levels could be the difference between a fine and a ticket, or a smooth, easy driving experience.